Bulgaria Buzludja 1981

 From the original booklet for the opening of the Buzludja Memorial Complex, summer of 1981 .

-As Communist Bulgaria entered the last decade of the 20th century, it prepared to celebrate the 1300th anniversary of Bulgarian statehood with suitable pomp.
+As Communist Bulgaria entered the last decades of the 20th century, it prepared to celebrate the 1300th anniversary of Bulgarian statehood with suitable pomp.

 One of the highlights of the celebration was the opening of a giant complex in the mountainous area of Buzludja – it was here that the foundations of Bulgarian socialism had been laid in a humble meeting back in 1891.
 It was later to be transformed into Lenin's model of Communism.